videojs/generator-videojs-plugin/docs/standards.md

 ### Versioning

-__All standard video.js plugins must support Bower, but never check in build artifacts to source control.__
+__Standard video.js plugins may support Bower, but must never check in build artifacts to source control.__

+#### Not Supporting Bower

+This is the easy case, but not the default in the generator.
+In this case, no tricky versioning workflow needs to be followed; however, tests are run before versioning and the build is run during versioning.

+After the tag is created, `master` is automatically pushed to `origin/master` and tags are pushed to `origin`.
+If your repository is set up differently, modify the script (or remove it if you prefer that step to be manual).

+#### Supporting Bower

-It is generally considered a best practice to not check build artifacts into source control.
-However, because Bower only clones repositories and offers no mechanism for scripting, the video.js plugin standard must define a workflow for bumping versions without checking `dist/` into the repository's `master` history!
+It is generally considered a best practice to not check build artifacts (`dist/` etc.) into source control.
+However, because Bower only clones repositories and offers no mechanism for scripting, we must define a workflow for bumping versions without checking `dist/` into the repository's `master` history!

 This assumes use of the `npm version` command: